yousefelassal/quote-cron/README.md

 > By living deeply in the present moment we can understand the past better and we can prepare for a better future.

 > Finding good players is easy.
 Getting them to play as a team is another story.

+> Action may not always bring happiness; but there is no happiness without action.